Sinthiya1/Team-Profile-Generator/README.md

 ## Description

-  This is an application that generates Readme file.
+This is a working Node.js command-line application.
+This application takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This project demonstrates the use of OOP and TDD using Jest.

   ## Table of Contents